Small species of frogs have been discovered in Australia

-SYDNEY (AP) – In a newly discovered species of frog in Australia, males wear tadpoles on their bodies.

-Researchers found the tiny animals, which are only 16 millimeters in diameter, on a mountain in Wolumbine National Park.
-This is the case with only four of the 4,000 species of frog known worldwide, the New South Wales Department of Environment quoted scientist Michael Mahoney of Newcastle University as saying.

-Genetic analyzes by the university and the South Australian Museum have shown that it is a separate species closely related to the ‘Assa darlingtoni’ (called the bag or sciatic pocket frog).
+Genetic analyzes by the university and the South Australian Museum showed that it is a separate species closely related to the ‘Assa darlingtoni’ (the bag or pocket frog).
 The small amphibian, which appears to only live on an area of about 2,000 hectares on Mount Warning (called Mount Wollumbin by the aborigines), has been named “Assa Wollumbin” based on where it was discovered.

 Take immediate measures to protect animals